 At this point, look for the cheapest term insurance with the best coverage you can find.
 DO NOT BUY A VARIABLE UNIVERSAL LIFE (VUL) INSURANCE.

 Term insurance provides coverage for a specific period of time or “term”.
 Compared to traditional and VUL insurance, coverage for term insurance is usually renewed annually or every five years.
 Agents will claim that you will be wasting money with term.

 Working abroad is probably one of the biggest decisions you will make in your life.
 Make sure your sacrifices are well compensated.
-You should plan carefully and lay down your financial foundation even before you leave home by following these tips.
-These are designed to give you a clear picture of what you can expect abroad in terms of cash flow.
-These will also equip you with the information you need to have an honest discussion about money with your dependents.
-Make sure you take advantage of all Philippine government programs for OFWs.
-These will save you a lot of money and heartache.
+You should plan carefully and lay down your financial foundation even before you leave home by following the tips I shared above.

-And lastly, these tips will get you ready to invest as soon as you are able.
-Your financial foundation would have already been set up for you.
-You can already start investing in Philippine stocks, mutual funds, and other investment instruments once you complete these steps.
+Equally important, if you follow the tips in this post, you will be ready to start investing as soon as you are able.
+You will hit the ground running since you are ready to go by setting up the banking and trading logistics ahead of time.
+You can start investing in Philippine stocks, mutual funds, and other investment instruments once you complete these steps.

 I hope you find this useful.
 If you have other tips that you want to share to help expats in laying down their financial foundation, please feel free to write them in the comments.

 No time to read now?
 Pin for later!